Chinese Professional Baseball League: Minor League

 The CPBL Minor League took shape in late 2003 as a result of cooperation with Chinese Taipei Baseball Association.
 Alternative service draftees, players deemed eligible to complete their national service obligation in the field of baseball, were sent to the CPBL member organizations to fill their roster.
 There are currently 6 minor league teams, each plays about 80 games annually.
 Similar to the NPB's minor leagues, the minor league teams are each owned by CPBL member clubs as reserve teams rather than independent organizations.

-League Champions
+Champions

-Titles by teams as of the end of the 2022 CPBL season:
+Titles by teams as of the end of the 2025 CPBL season:

 The Taiwan Series was not held in 1992, 1994 and 1995 because the Brother Elephants and the Uni-President Lions had won the titles by virtue of winning both half-seasons.

 All-star game

 An all-star game has been held since 1990.

 Home Run Derby

 A home run derby has been held since 1992.
 It is usually held the day before the all-star game.
+The most recent winner is Tseng Song-En of the CTBC Brothers, in 2025.